The CTI Client offers support for the command line. A distinction is made between start parameters and control parameters.

 The already running application instance initiates a call to 12345678.

 The already running application instance initiates a call to 12345678 and hangs up after 10 seconds.

 /presence STATUS Sets the presence status to one of the following states: "available, away, brb, pause, busy, meeting, private, external, dnd, holiday, msg".
 If no status is specified, the current status is retained.

 Alternatively, the presence status ID (0..11) can also be used.

 You can find a more detailed description of the presence status here ...

-[-txt=TEXT] Sets a message text for presence status. [-dnd=on/off] Activates or deactivates do not disturb for the assigned TAPI line. [-cf=PHONENUMBER] Sets call forwarding for the assigned TAPI line to the specified number.
-If no number is specified, call forwarding is deactivated. [-begin=DATE TIME] Sets the "status start" to the date and time
+[-txt=TEXT] Sets a message text for presence status. [-home office=on/off] This marks the presence status with a small home office symbol. [-dnd=on/off] Activates or deactivates do not disturb for the assigned TAPI line. [-cf=PHONENUMBER] Sets call forwarding for the assigned TAPI line to the specified number.
+If no number is specified, call forwarding is deactivated. [-begin=DATE TIME] Sets the "Statusbegin".

 - cti_client.exe /presence available